cronusinfo/Keylogger-in-pdf/README.md

 # Keylogger-in-pdf
 Nothing spcecial with this.
-This is just a script i made to embed keylogger to pdf . osheee minecraft
+This is just a script i made to embed or hide a keylogger in pdf  osheee minecraft